chirontt/RubikFX/README.md

 	mvnw package

-and the resulting `rubikfx-1.0.0-SNAPSHOT-no-deps-<platform>.jar` file should be created in `target` directory, and can be executed directly with the `java` command:
+and the resulting `rubikfx-1.0.0-SNAPSHOT-no-deps-<platform>.jar` file should be created in `target` directory, and can be executed directly with the `java` command, e.g. in a Linux box:

 	java -jar target/rubikfx-1.0.0-SNAPSHOT-no-deps-linux.jar
 	java -Dprism.forceGPU=true -jar target/rubikfx-1.0.0-SNAPSHOT-no-deps-linux.jar